linkerd/website/linkerd.io/content/2/tasks/books.md

 This command retrieves the manifest of all deployments in the `booksapp` namespace, runs the manifest through `linkerd inject`, and then re-applies with `kubectl apply`.
-The `inject` command adds two containers to each deployment's pod spec:
+The `inject` command adds an annotation that signals the proxy injector to add two containers to each deployment's pod spec, when the pod gets created:

 - An `initContainer` that sets up `iptables` to forward all incoming and outgoing traffic through Linkerd's proxy.